runxiyu/lbmk/README.md

 distribution from scratch, it may aswell be as far as most non-technical users are concerned.

-osboot solves this problem in a novel way: osboot is a *coreboot distribution* much like Debian is a *GNU+Linux distribution*. osboot provides an *automated build system* that downloads, patches (where necessary) and compiles coreboot, GNU GRUB, various payloads and all other software components needed to build a complete, working *ROM image* that you can install to replace your current BIOS/UEFI firmware, much like a GNU+Linux distribution (e.g. Debian) provides an ISO image that you can use to replace your current operating system (e.g. Windows).
+Libreboot solves this problem in a novel way:
+Libreboot is a *coreboot distribution* much like Debian is a *GNU+Linux distribution*.
+Libreboot provides an *automated build system* that downloads, patches (where necessary) and compiles coreboot, GNU GRUB, various payloads and all other software components needed to build a complete, working *ROM image* that you can install to replace your current BIOS/UEFI firmware, much like a GNU+Linux distribution (e.g. Debian) provides an ISO image that you can use to replace your current operating system (e.g. Windows).

-Information about who works on osboot, and who runs the project, can be found on the [who.md](who.md) page.
+Information about who works on Libreboot, and who runs the project, can be found on the [who page](https://libreboot.org/who.html) page.

-Why use osboot?
+Why use Libreboot?
 ==================

 [Free software](https://www.gnu.org/philosophy/free-sw.html) is important for